May 26, 2022

 - Owners : How many owners has the vehicle had?

-- Fuel efficiency : How is the gas mileage on the car?
+- Gas mileage : How fuel-efficient is the car?

-- Maintenance : Did the car have regular oil changes and maintenance?
+- Maintenance : Did the car have regular oil changes and a maintenance schedule?

 - Warranty : Is the vehicle still under the manufacturer’s warranty?
 If an issue exists, can it be fixed before the purchase?